elephos/buildroot/README.md

 How do I make WiFi work ?
 ----------------------

-WiFi firmware and drivers for the RPI are installed and ready to use, but to save power and processing they are not enabled by default:
+WiFi firmware and drivers for the RPI are installed and ready to use, but to save power and processing the user space WPA supplicant is not enabled by default:

     sudo systemctl enable wpa_supplicant
 	sudo systemctl enable wpa_supplicant@wlan0